sneakypanda/my-todolist/README.md

 To build the container run `./manage.py build`.
 To run the built container locally run `./manage.py run`.

+Additionally, a simple Kubernetes deployment is available if a locally running version of Kubernetes is available.
+This can be tested using `./manage.py mini` to handle building and deploying on the local minikube installation.

 #### Bonus 4
 Coverage is measured using sinon and mocha -- run tests with coverage using `npm test`.